SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 4. Colton Hall Museum

-Originally built as a school and town hall, the state's early leaders used its rooms to draft the first California Constitution here in Monterey in October of 1849.
+Originally built as a school and town hall, the state's early leaders used Colton Hall's rooms to draft the first California Constitution in Monterey in October of 1849.

-Something I found quite interesting during my visit is that the state Constitution was originally written in both English and Spanish.
+Something I learned during my visit is that the state Constitution was originally written in both English and Spanish.

-Location: City Hall on Pacific Street between Madison and Jefferson Streets
+Location: Next to City Hall on Pacific Street between Madison and Jefferson Streets

-Hours: Thursday - Sunday from 10 am to 4 pm
+Hours: Thursday through Sunday, from 10 am to 4 pm

 Admission: Free